 Currently, the federal government pays 100% of the cost for SNAP benefits, and splits the cost to administer the program with states.
 In 2015, the federal government spent $74 billion on SNAP.

-Many Republicans are proposing 3 types of changes to SNAP: budget cuts, changing it into a block grant program, and limiting eligibility:
+In recent years, Republicans have proposed 3 types of changes to SNAP, the first 2 of which are being considered now: budget cuts, limiting eligibility, and changing it into a block grant program:

 Under a block grant, instead of states getting a flexible amount of money each year that responds to what individuals and states need, they would get a set amount of money.
 This would severely limit states’ abilities to support people and families that are paid too little or have trouble making ends meet, particularly during times of economic downturn or during disasters.